ConnorLeeJones/DashaMaps/README.md

 }
 ```

-`append-to` is a method that attaches the created node with the word as the key, the integer as the value,
+`append-to` is a method that attaches the created Node with the word as the key, the integer as the value,
 at the end of the linked list attached to the hash-array head list-pointer.

 When you get a word/value pair: